vitorrsousaa/the-preview/README.md

 - `blog`: a [Remix](https://remix.run/) blog
 - `@shared/vitest-presets`: Vitest configurations
 - `@shared/logger`: isomorphic logger (a small wrapper around console.log)
-- `@shared/ui`: a dummy React UI library with tailwindcss
+- `@shared/ui`: a dummy React UI library with tailwindcss and shadcn
-- `@shared/typescript-config`: tsconfig.json's used throughout the monorepo
+- `@shared/config-typescript`: tsconfig.json's used throughout the monorepo
+- `@shared/config-css`: css config files used throughout the monorepo

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).